Let’s focus on the word “control”.

 Meaning = the power to influence or direct people’s behavior or the course of events.

-When Rafael Nadal is in full flight on a clay court, this is exactly what happens.
+This is exactly what happens when Rafael Nadal is in full flight on a clay court.
 He controls both sides of the court.
 His wicked forehand and rock-solid backhand heavily influence the flow of baseline traffic.
 He dictates where balls are hit.
 Opponents are just along for the ride.

 Because Rafa lost control.